sudokyle/DDSA/CONTRIBUTING.md

 of [PlantUml](https://plantuml.com/).
 It is a nice markdown language for defining various types of diagrams.
 Since Plantuml is free to use, and is a markdown based diagram tool, it makes it easy for others who are learning to open the file and easily play around with the diagram and learn.
-  - For any PlantUml diagrams both the markdown and the png generated from it must be commited into your branch's working directory.
+  - For any PlantUml diagrams both the markdown and the png generated from it must be committed into your branch's working directory.
   - To make it easy to view changes in markdown and generate your file, you can use the plugin for the following IDEs!